Cape Coral man tries to figure out meaning of his 25-year-old tattoos - News Break

 CAPE CORAL, Fla.– A Cape Coral man is having a hard time figuring out what his two tattoos mean after having them for more than 25 years.

-Charlie Lopez said he’s been trying to figure out what the two Chinese symbols on his arms mean but can’t nail down the exact definition.
+Charlie Lopez says he’s been trying to figure out what the two Chinese symbols on his arms mean but can’t nail down the exact definition.

 “I’m just like, I really don’t know.
 I really don’t remember,” said Lopez.